|

 asset ID, serial number, product type code, asset subscription, and connectivity type

-You can expand or collapse the left panel to maximize the right panel.
+You can expand or collapse the left panel to maximize the space for the right panel.

 Asset options

-Note: This function is based on the asset type selected, such as a drive, motor, or pump.
+Note: This function is based on the selected asset type, such as a drive, motor, or pump.

 Bulk upload